 Mario Patera is a social scientist and psychotherapist in Austria.
 He is the first and, currently, the only professor of mediation in German speaking countries.
 Through his habilitation thesis, he successfully established mediation as a scientific subject for the first time at an Austrian university.
 He co-founded Konfliktkultur-Kulturkonflikt in Vienna (teaching mediation competencies to businesses and corporate executives) and has been a co-mediator for family and business mediation, and a mediation coach.
 He works as an international trainer for mediation in Europe and in the U.S., where he has been a lecturer at Harvard Law School and a co-lecturer at Stanford University.
 He has led several research projects regarding business mediation, including “Business Mediation for Small and Mid-Sized Enterprises in Austria” and “Conflict Costs in Family Enterprises.”
 Recently, he introduced mediative competencies® to doctors, nurses and management at Stanford Medical Center.

-Attorney Peter Robinson is Managing Director of the Straus Institute for Dispute Resolution at Pepperdine School of Law.
+Attorney Peter Robinson is a professor and the former Managing Director of the Straus Institute for Dispute Resolution at Pepperdine School of Law.
 Known for his humor, energy and ability to provide real world lessons from his mediation experience, he is a popular lecturer and trainer.
 Peter has presented advanced negotiation and mediation skills courses in more than thirty states as well as Argentina, Canada, England, Holland, Hong Kong, India, Israel, Japan, Jordan, Mexico, France and Rwanda.
 He is an honorary fellow of the International Academy of Mediators.
 The California Dispute Resolution Council recognized Peter as Peacemaker of the Year in 1999.
-The Los Angeles Magazine has recognized him as a Southern California Super Lawyer in the area of mediation, intermittently since 2006.
+The Los Angeles Magazine has recognized him as a Southern California Super Lawyer in mediation, intermittently since 2006.

 Hon.
 Daniel Weinstein